thegeocloud/geo-docz/README.md

 GeoDocz API Readme

 ## OVERVIEW ##
 - GeoDocz as a simple backend application that helps locate spatial documents on a map.
-Document metadata can be added to a the database which is converted to a qr code.
+Document metadata can be added to a database which is converted to a qr code.
 The qr code can be inserted into documents and later scanned to get information like lat/lon, desciption, name, and its unique id.
 It's easier to find documents via a map rather than the traditional folder structure.
 - Projects organize documents where multiple documents can be related to a project.
 Currently project ids must be added to posted documents manually.
 Future realeases will automate this.

 ## FUTURE WORK ##